 This swing is not in the immediate area of swing #1 and #2.
 You’ll have to hike back to your parking spot and drive about 2 miles to the third and final swing on what I’m titling the San Diego Secret Swing Crawl (TM).
 To get here, use your maps app to get to the Birch Aquarium.

-Another side note: I’ll have to plan another trip to visit the aquarium itself some time!
+Another side note: I’ll have to plan another trip to visit the aquarium itself sometime!
 Looks like a fun way to spend the day.
 But yesterday, I had swings to find!

 Street parking is all reserved for the college in this area, but you can park at the aquarium complimentary for 3 hours (be subtle if you’re not paying a visit to the aquarium as well- I do not fully endorse parking here because you could get in trouble or towed, but when I arrived there were dozens of spaces available and nobody gave us any trouble).
 Near the very back of the parking lot, there is a large hill.
 At the foot of the hill, there’s a small rickety-looking wooden bridge.
-Follow this bridge (which was surprisingly stable despite it’s appearance) and path up the steep but short hill for a view and swing that will take your breath away.
+Follow this bridge (which was surprisingly stable despite its appearance) and the path up the steep but short hill for a view and swing that will take your breath away.

 That picture = enough said.
 You can tell this swing has been through some shit (for lack of a better phrase)- there are several old rope attachments from previous swing set-ups, and the seat of the swing itself has been stolen and replaced quite a few times.
 When I visited, it was made of several small pieces of wood nailed together and was reasonably stable.
 The view is so stellar that this was our longest and favorite swing stop of the day.